Researchers

 Jean-Louis Juakaly Mbumba

-Recently, Jean-Louis completed his PhD studying changes in community composition of ground-dwelling spiders in the Kisangani Region of the Democratic Republic of the Congo.
+Jean-Louis completed his PhD studying changes in community composition of ground-dwelling spiders in the Kisangani Region of the Democratic Republic of the Congo.

 Further information